 It is very possible to be high functioning with Bipolar 2 and have no idea you have it.
 An open dialogue with qualified medical professionals will most likely lead to a correct diagnosis eventually, but there may be some twists and turns along your journey.
 However, it’s important to note the strides being made in both treatment options and the professional understanding of the bipolar spectrum.

 The meaning of high functioning Bipolar 2 varies from case to case.
 Some people with high functioning Bipolar 2 can lead companies, while others take victories in their friendships and garden.

 Cyclothymia can be difficult to diagnose because the symptoms are mild and can be continual.
 Thus, it can be hard for a person and their team to differentiate the normal life of the person from the illness.
 This “milder” form of bipolar disorder can truly hinder relationships, personal goals, and work, and it should be taken seriously.

 Though they do not have the same severe highs or lows of Bipolar 1 and 2, people with cyclothymia benefit from treatment, and the disease should be taken seriously.
-It is quite possible for someone to suffer from cyclothymia, thrive in their lives, and have no idea that they have unusual deviations in their mood.
+It is quite possible for someone to have cyclothymia, thrive in their lives, and have no idea that they have unusual deviations in their mood.

 People with cyclothymia are often more classically successful than people with Bipolar 1 and 2 because their symptoms are less severe.
 People experiencing high-functioning cyclothymia can be at the top of their professions.